Our climate action

 Photo: Klimate.co

-To ensure that the GOOs are close to the source of consumption, we cancel them in the respective countries where the electricity consumption takes place – i.e. in Denmark we cancel Danish earned green certificates and our Swedish consumption is canceled with Swedish earned green certificates.
-Our German electricity consumption is currently canceled from our Danish certificates.
-From 2025 this will be canceled in German obtained GOOs.
+As a producer of renewable energy, we cancel the green certificates that our own wind turbines and solar plants earn through the EU Guarantees of Origin system (REGO) when they produce electricity for the grid.
+To ensure that the certificates are close to the source of consumption, we cancel them in the respective countries where the electricity consumption takes place – i.e. in Denmark we cancel Danish earned green certificates and our Swedish consumption is canceled in Swedish earned green certificates.
+For our electricity consumption in Germany, we currently do not have the option to cancel directly in the German certificate system.
+Instead, we transfer our German certificates to Denmark and cancel them in the Danish system.